This page will keep members informed about books on arts topics, concentrating on items of general interest.

 Stephen Hough, Rough Ideas: Reflections on Music and More, Faber and Faber, 2019.
 A hugely engaging collection of short essays on many aspect of performing classical music written by the great British pianist.

 Suzanne Fagence Cooper, To See Clearly, Why Ruskin Matters, Quercus, 2019.
 Excellent follow up to our lecture by Suzanne on Ruskin.
 Very readable.
-In Bedford Library.

 Cynthia Saltzman, Napoleon’s Plunder and the Theft of Veronese’s Feast, Thames and Hudson, 2021.
 Fascinating insight into how the Louvre acquired its art.
 The Veronese was prize Plunder but is now overlooked as it hangs opposite to the Mona Lisa.
 A well illustrated book.
-In Bedford Library.